BrightcoveLearning/outlearn-player-technologies/modules/html-module.md

 As you know, the player has built-in capability to add a vertical playlist on the right side of the player, but you might prefer a more compact display of a simple row of video thumbnail images along the bottom of the player.

+The HTML we're going to use is the unordered list element, so if you're not familiar with it, you can read all about it <!-- @link, "url" : "http://learn.shayhowe.com/html-css/creating-lists/", "text": "here" -->

-Here we will create the HTML for playlist.
+Now let's create the HTML for playlist.
 Here is a list of URLs for video thumbnails (don't worry about where they are coming from - we're going to deal with that later):

 ```